nicofretti/DataGenFlow/README.md

 ### 1. Creating Pipelines

 1. Open http://localhost:8000
-2. Navigate to "Builder" tab
+2. Navigate to "Pipelines" tab
-3. Click "Add Block" to add blocks to your pipeline
+3. Click "New Pipeline" to create a pipeline
+4. Drag blocks from the left palette onto the canvas
+5. Connect blocks by dragging from output to input handles
-4. Click on a block to configure it in the right panel
+6. Click on a block to configure it in the right panel
-5. Blocks automatically chain together (data flows top to bottom)
-6. Click "Save Pipeline" and give it a name
+7. Click "Save Pipeline" and give it a name

 **Example Pipeline**:
 - **LLMBlock**: Generate text using your LLM